unguest/Write-Ups/TryHackMe/The_Cod_Caper.md

 # The Code Caper - Write-Up by unguest
 This write-up may be intended only for those who already finished this box.
 However, you can have a quick look at it if you're totally lost.

+This box can be found at (login required) : https://tryhackme.com/room/thecodcaper

 ## I - Host enumeration
 For this part, I'm using this command :
 ```bash